RaphaelDeLaGhetto/whatdandoes.info/source/draft/index.md

 ---
-title: Redemption - Children's Message
+title: Computing Bible Translation - Lutheran Connector
+tags:
 ---

 The Scripture changed my life.
 Long before I knew Jesus, his word was delivered through Jack Chick comic book Bible tracts I found at the bus stop.
 What first seemed silly and offensive eventually rewrote my story on earth in way that will be told in eternity.
 I am a witness-to and proof-of the power of God's Word.